ryjen/the-fatherless/script-outline.md

 * Sael accepts **destiny**, guided by Maro and disciples.

 **Dialogue:**
-**Maro:** “Your sacrifice shows Rome its sins.
+**Maro:** “Your sacrifice shows Aurelia its sins.
 Let mercy guide them.”
 **Visuals:** Close-ups on Sael’s serene expression.
 **Symbolism:** Acceptance of moral duty; confrontation with destiny.